dsc-courses/dsc10-2023-wi/index.md

 {{ site.staffersnobio }}

 {: .important }
-Wednesday's lecture will be **remote** ([Zoom link here](https://ucsd.zoom.us/j/97623586285)) because Janine still has Covid.
-Several subsequent lectures may also be remote for the same reason.
-Check this page for updates about when we'll be able to start in-person instruction.
-Thanks for your understanding!
+Friday's lecture will be **remote** ([Zoom link here](https://ucsd.zoom.us/j/97623586285)) because Janine still has Covid.
+Monday is a holiday, and we'll almost certainly be able to start in-person instruction on Wednesday.

 <!-- Lecture and discussion recordings can be found at [podcast.ucsd.edu](https://podcast.ucsd.edu). -->